Table of Contents

-This disease is transmitted mainly by mosquitoes.
-Firstly, a mosquito bites an infected individual with larvae.
-This mosquito bite injects the larvae into a healthy person.
-The injected larva of a parasite enters the bloodstream of a healthy host and consume the resources required for the larva to grow.
-The complete stage of larva to adult filarial worms is carried out within the lymphatic system.
-The matured and adult filarial worm starts to release smaller worms called microfilariae.
+The causative organisms for Filariasis is a roundworm of the Filarioidea type.
+However, this is a vector-borne disease, with the primary vectors being mosquitoes and black flies.
+The infection spreads when a mosquito bites an already infected individual and then, goes on to bite a healthy person.
+This causes the larva of this parasite to enter the bloodstream of a healthy host and multiply.
+The complete stage of the larva to adult filarial worms is carried out within the lymphatic system.
+Once matured, the adult filarial worm starts to release larval forms called microfilariae.
 The newly generated microfilariae again enter into the mosquito along with the host’s blood and the cycle repeats itself.
-This parasitic disease is categorized into the below groups and on the basis of which body part is infected:
+This parasitic disease is categorized on the basis of which body part is infected:

 - Subcutaneous filariasis: In this case, the bottom layer of the skin and white part of the eyes are infected by the worms.

-- Serous cavity filariasis: In the case of this disorder, the serous cavity of the abdomen is infected by the worms.
+- Serous cavity filariasis: In the case of this disorder, the serous cavity of the abdomen is infected by the helminths.

-There are more than hundred species of filarial.
+There are more than a hundred species of filarial worms are currently discovered.
 Among them, only 8 to 9 are categorized as filarial parasites, which causes infections in human beings.

 The general symptoms of filariasis during its early stages include: